-After you’ve been arrested for a crime, you’re likely going to have time to discuss the charges with the prosecution.
-Much like in movies and TV shows, the prosecutor is probably going to talk about making things easier for everyone by having you agree to a plea bargain.
-This proposition may leave you wondering if plea bargains work.
+After you’ve been arrested for DUI, you’re likely going to discuss your charges with the prosecution.
+The prosecutor will discuss making things easier for everyone by having you agree to a plea bargain.
+This may leave you wondering if plea bargains work and if they’re beneficial.

 Why Plea Bargains Are Common